dotnet/docs/docs/github/create-dotnet-github-action.md

 :::code language="yml" source="snippets/workflow.yml" range="22-47":::

-The workflow composition is a `jobs/steps`.
+The `jobs/steps` represents the *workflow composition*.
 Steps are orchestrated such that they're sequential, communicative, and composable.
 With various GitHub Actions representing steps, each having inputs and outputs, workflows can be composed.

 In the preceding steps, you can observe: